Alkhioz/ascii_commander/README.md

 Initial release of Ascii Commander
 * Added the ability to insert ASCII symbols into your code by pressing Ctrl+Alt+A and entering the ASCII code
+* Added support to quotes and parenthesis, you can now wrap the selected text